cbrown5/cbrown5.github.io/_posts/2021-05-28-terra-raster-comparison.md

 seem, its use will seem very familiar to `raster` users.

-There are probably common errors and bugs with particular data types for the R community to find and there isn’t help online for thoes yet.
+There are probably common errors and bugs with particular data types for the R community to find and there isn’t help online for those yet.
 There will be challenges in compatibility with other packages.
 But conversion back to `raster` objects is easy.